 It’s the end of January.
-The weather is cold and seniors are beginning to show signs of “senioritis.”
+The weather is cold and 12th graders are beginning to show signs of “senioritis.”
 What better way to revive these students than to take them away for a weekend of skiing, skating, sledding, hanging, and playing with their friends!
 For many, this is the last extended time they will spend with friends they have known their entire life before the school year ends and the class scatters around the nation to their colleges and universities.